 Men and women who learn they need a root canal often become anxious over the procedure in anticipation.
 Dr. Philip Hahn and his experienced dental team at Family Dental Choice want you to know a root canal doesn’t have to be an anxiety-ridden, excessively painful experience.
-The accomplished dental group at Family Dental Choice does root canals on a daily basis in Charlotte, North Carolina.
+The accomplished dental group at Family Dental Choice does root canals on a daily basis in Charlotte, North Carolina and Ballantyne, North Carolina.
 If you’re concerned about having a root canal, call the office or schedule an appointment online.

 The goal of a root canal is to alleviate pain and save an infected tooth.
 If your tooth becomes critically infected from the inside, Dr. Hahn at Family Dental Choice takes out the bacteria and any dead or dying tissue.
 Doing so lets him get rid of your pain and preserve your tooth.